 Scared or Stressed

-After moving the baby parrot to its new home, it might shake out of nervousness or stress, especially when it’s away from its mother for the first time.
+After moving to its new home, the baby parrot might shake out of nervousness or stress, especially when it’s away from its mother for the first time.

 Birds are sensitive to their environments, meaning small changes can unsettle them.
 Speak gently and move slowly to avoid frightening it further.